coresolutionsltd/coresolutions.ltd/src/content/blog/assume-iam-roles-on-eks-the-right-way.md

 IRSA relies on an OpenID Connect (OIDC) Identity Provider to allow EKS service accounts to assume IAM roles within your AWS account.
 EKS automatically generates an OIDC provider URL for your cluster; all you need to do is create the corresponding IAM Identity Provider.

-If you're using the AWS EKS Terraform module, this step is straightforward.
+If you're using the AWS EKS OpenTofu/Terraform module, this step is straightforward.
 You can enable IRSA by passing `enable_irsa = true` to the module:

 ```hcl
 module "eks" {